kanisterio/kanister/design/kopia.md

     password: <redacted>
 ```

+This secret is mounted to the Kopia server via the pod's `spec.volumes` API.
-When the Kopia server starts, it add these users to its list of access users
+When the Kopia server starts, these users are added to the server with the
-with the equivalent of this command:
+equivalent of this command:

 ```sh
 kopia server user add <username>@<namespace>.<workload-identifier> \
   --user-password=<password> \
   --password=<repo-password>
 ```

+Changing the credentials in this secret will require server to rebuild its
+access user list.
+This is achieved by restarting the server.

 ### Dynamic Users List